 The CBP, now stronger than ever after decades of border militarization and investment in immigration patrol forces under the leadership of neoliberal governments, has forged a very close relationship with the federal government.
 BORTAC agents, the “marine corps of the U.S. federal law enforcement community,” are specially trained to treat civilians as “enemy combatants.”
 The rise in arbitrary detentions and forced disappearances of protestors and people of color today have made evident the everyday reality undocumented people of color face in the hands of U.S. law enforcement.
 It also sheds light on the fundamental role of the U.S. police state: to repress people of color for their actions undertaken in defense of their survival.

 It is not uncommon for local, statewide and federal law enforcement agencies in the U.S. to intervene in response to mass civil unrest.
 From the civil rights movement of the 1960s, to the first Black Lives Matter wave in 2014, to today’s surge of mass resistance against police brutality and our racist criminal justice system, history shows time and time again that this is indeed the norm.
-Federal law enforcement institutions have assigned undercover police, riot teams and agent provocateurs to violently repress resistance, infiltrate organizations, frame activists for crimes and ultimately sabotage any attempts at unified movement-building against the racist criminal justice system.
+Federal law enforcement institutions have assigned undercover police, riot teams and agent provocateurs to violently repress resistance, infiltrate organizations, persecute movement leaders and ultimately sabotage any attempts at unified movement-building against the racist criminal justice system.

 We recognize that these practices of state-sanctioned violence aren’t new, and the repression of anti-racist resistance movements transcends U.S. borders.
 The intentional and systematic role the U.S. state has played in providing training, sponsorship and arms to right-wing militaries and paramilitaries in the global south is an issue that should concern all of us committed to anti-racist movement-building.